zendesk/demo-snippets/community-roadmap/backend/README.md

-# Community Roadmap for Zendesk Help Center
+# Backend for "Community roadmap"

 The service is built as a Cloudflare Worker with a Cloudflare KV data store.

+## Prerequisites

 You need a Cloudflare account to host the service.
 It is free to use Cloudflare for personal use, see [Cloudflare's website](https://www.cloudflare.com/) for more information.

-## Development

-The service can be run locally using Cloudflare's (wrangler)[https://developers.cloudflare.com/workers/wrangler/] tool.
+You need to install Cloudflare's (wrangler)[https://developers.cloudflare.com/workers/wrangler/] tool.
 Installation (on MacOS):
 ```
 brew install wrangler
 ```

+You need to have created two KV namespaces in Cloudflare for the data storage of the service.
+KV namespaces can be created using the Cloudflare UI or with the `wrangler` tool.

+Open the file (wrangler.toml)[wrangler.toml] to edit the `id` and `preview_id` fields of the file to match your production and test KV namespace IDs.

+## Development

-To start a local service, run:
+To start a local version of the service, run:
 ```
 npm start
 ```

+The service is now running locally on URL http://127.0.0.1:8787/

 ## Test